zaber04/ip-address-manager/README.md

 Maintaining Database operations in monorepo requires careful implementation of the models and factories.

+## Monorepo Work Approach

+For monorepo, I have come up with my own branching and naming strategy.
+I don't know what most other people does, but I have come up with my own solution and found it be easier to maintain.

+Here it is -
+For each microservice, a seperate sub branch under dev branch (`dev-{{micro_service_name}}`) is created.
+Ideally, changes for each microservice is made within the respective branch and then merged with dev (both way).
+Additionally for specific sub-project or sub-service, more subbranch can be creatd following *STRICT* naming convention.
+A sub branch will have their parent branch as prefix, making it feel like a directory.
+For example, we have created `dev-gateway` for `gateway` microservice and we can create `dev-gateway-security` to explore additional API security practices (OWASP standard).
+In this convention, it is important to *NOT MERGE ANY BRANCH WITH ANOTHER AS YOU LIKE*.  `dev-gateway-security` should be merged with `dev-gateway` *ONLY*. `dev-gateway` can be merged with `dev` and with any branch with `dev-gateway-*` naming pattern.
+This maintains clean branch and any rollback or rebase or cherry picking becomes very easy.

 ## Authentication

 I will be using JWT for stateless authentication.
 Each microservice will be careful to avoid algo none attack.
 This choice comes with the requirement of implementing a centralized blacklist (SPOF) or kafka based decentralized event subscription based blacklist.
 However, for simplicity, I didn't implement a authorization revokation mechanism.